-“Have some Sawn Sair,” Miss Rathbone said, raising the bottle, which I saw was actually called Sancerre.
+“Have some Sawn Sair, Arnold,” Miss Rathbone said, raising the bottle, which I saw was actually called Sancerre.

-“Just half a glass,” she said, and she half-filled the empty Jetsons glass.
+“Just half a glass,” she said, and she three-quarter filled the empty Jetsons glass.

 I ate my sandwich quietly while Steve and Miss Rathbone chatted about their respective jobs, about where she and her mother lived and where Steve lived.
 Their words passed into my ears and out again, leaving only the vaguest impressions on my brain.
 Steve smoked a cigarette.
 He seemed much more subdued than I’d ever seen him in our brief acquaintance, so I guess he really was hungover.
 When Miss Rathbone asked him again if he wouldn’t like something to drink he said he would take some water if she didn't mind.
 She went back into their cottage.

 Mrs. Rathbone asked Steve if he was married.

 “A good-looking young man like you.
 You must have all the girls after you.”

 ”Oh, sure,” he said.
 “Beating them off with a billy club.”

 “My daughter, yes.
 How old are you, Steve?”

 “You should ask Charlotte out for a date.”